Go Ad-Free

 Today’s modern chain drugstore is quite different.
 You rarely speak directly with a pharmacist.
 Your physician will probably submit your prescription electronically.
 In the unlikely event you do get a paper prescription, chances are good that you will hand it to a technician, not a pharmacist.

 When it comes time to pick up your prescription, the tech who hands you your prescription and takes your money can’t answer your questions about the medicine.
-If you want to talk to the pharmacist you have to make a special request and often wait for her to emerge from behind a computer screen somewhere in the back.
+If you want to talk to the pharmacist, you have to make a special request and often wait for her to emerge from behind a computer screen somewhere in the back.

 Pharmacists Worry About Mistakes in the Pharmacy!

 The high-pressure productivity-oriented atmosphere of big box stores makes many pharmacists unhappy.
-We recently heard from one.

 “I hope you will print this letter as a way to increase patient safety.
 In the last several years, even before COVID, the average pharmacy has become so busy that the pace at which the pharmacist and the staff must operate creates a workplace in which an error is likely to occur.